-10 Movies to Tug at Dad’s Heartstrings on Father’s Day
+20 Movies to Tug at Dad’s Heartstrings on Father’s Day

 Most dads are big teddy bears when it comes right down to it.
 Check out these movies featuring awesome dads to watch with your own pop on Father's Day!

 This is one of those cartoons that’s sure to make you cry—in the first five minutes!
 Once you make it past the scene where Nemo and his dad end up alone together, you’re in for the beloved search and rescue tale.
 This family favorite is all about what dads will do for the love of their kids.
-Before you hit the couch at night to watch a movie, try doing one of these Father’s Day activities your dad will love.

 Steve Martin shines in his dramatic turn as the ultimate super dad.
 He’s dealing with work stress and kid problems, but he still finds the time to coach little league and dress up as a cowboy to come through for his family.
 This sentimental ensemble drama is all about the strong bonds across generations.
 And it’s sure to make you laugh, cry, and then laugh some more.

 This emotional drama stars Jon Voight and little kid Ricky Schroder as the ultimate father-son ragtag team working toward goals!
 Voight plays a boxer looking to score another win, and Schroder’s the kid who looks up to him no matter what.
 Spoiler alert: Beware the tragic scene near the end that scientists have deemed the saddest movie of all time!
-See if any of these hilarious stories about dads remind you of yours.

-This sentimental Disney classic follows two brothers in the post Civil War West who learn how to be men with the help of a brave and loyal yellow dog.
+This sentimental Disney classic follows two brothers in the post-Civil War West who learn how to be men with the help of a brave and loyal yellow dog.
 After their cowboy Pop takes off for work, big brother Travis (Tommy Kirk) has to tend and defend the farm while he keeps his rascally little bro Arliss (Kevin Corcoran) out of never-ending trouble.
 Old Yeller keeps them both in check until tragedy strikes right before Dad’s return.
 It’s the perfect movie about growing up that’s sure to turn on the waterworks!

 Air Force One

 Harrison Ford is the president of the United States and the bad guys have hijacked the plane and captured his wife and daughter.
 No problem!
 Ford’s action hero president is every dad who is committed to his job but still puts family first.
 No one furrows their brow with as much emotional intensity as Ford.
 This film came out in 1997 but still packs a punch!
-If you want to give your dad a laugh, check out these hilarious Father’s Day gifts you can buy on Amazon.

-The Lion King
+The Lion King (2019)

 Kramer vs. Kramer

 Dustin Hoffman plays a devoted dad in this weepie about the trauma of a custody battle.
 This window into a painful divorce is made bearable by the great performances.
 Meryl Streep plays the mom and wife who takes off and then wants back in.
 You’ve got drama, heartbreak, and a really cute little kid (Justin Henry).
-If your Pops prefers reading, check out these books for Dad that will bring the two of you closer this Father’s Day.

 No scene tugs at the father-son heartstrings quite like Christopher Reeve and Marlon Brando in Superman 2.
 Clark Kent (aka Kal-El) hits a low point, so he heads to the Fortress of Solitude and gets a final convo with his dad, Jor El.
 He finds out in a heartrending speech about the circle of life that his dad died for him.
 Have fun with the awesome retro special effects.